tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-This form validation hook encapsulates complex form logic while remaining flexible enough to handle different validation requirements across different forms.
+This form validation hook encapsulates complex logic and is flexible for different validation requirements.

-## Performance optimization with hooks
+## Performance Optimization with Hooks

-Understanding how hooks affect performance helps you build applications that remain responsive as they grow in complexity.
-The key is knowing when optimization is necessary and which techniques to apply.
+Understanding how hooks affect performance helps you build responsive applications.
+Optimize only when necessary and use the right techniques.

-### Identifying performance bottlenecks {.unnumbered .unlisted}
+### Identifying Performance Bottlenecks

-Before optimizing, identify actual performance problems using React's development tools and browser profiling.
-Common performance issues include unnecessary re-renders, expensive calculations on every render, and memory leaks from improperly cleaned up effects.
+Use React DevTools and browser profiling to identify real performance issues, such as unnecessary re-renders or expensive calculations.

 ::: example